New Economic School – Georgia: Activities

 NESG is active in two directions seminars and publications.
 The activities are financed by the NESG and its partners European or American charitable foundations.
 All the publications are posted on the web-site of the NESG and can be downloaded for free.
 NESG doesn't charge any fee for participating in the seminars.

 The themes of the seminars and publications are academic and public policy to bring better knowledge to young people.
-Main policy ideas discussed by the participants on the seminars are: property rights, education, health, pensions, public transportation, public services etc. These ideas are crucial for the Georgian individuals to leave the poverty and reorganize country of Georgia into a contemporary market society with free but responsible people.
+Main policy ideas discussed by the participants on the seminars are: property rights, education, health, pensions, public transportation, public finances etc. These ideas are crucial for the Georgian individuals to get rid of poverty and reorganize country of Georgia into a contemporary market society of free but responsible people.

+NESG has organized more than 800 events, up to 100 international, with participants from more than 60 countries, in total up to 35 thousands.

+NESG played an important role in the famous Georgian reforms - by trainings of public officials, organizing discussions and workshops, as well as training of politicians, journalists, judges and representatives non-governmantal sector (2005-2012).
+To support the reforms intellectually and practically NESG invited to Georgia several famous reformers Mart Laar, former PM, Estonia, Ruth Richardson, former Finance Minister, New Zealand, Laiosz Bokros, former Finance Minister, Hungary,as well as many famous thinkers from the Economic Freedom network: James Gwartney, Steve Hanke, Richard Ebeling, Tom Palmer, Andrei Illarionov, Krassen Stanchev, Pierre Garello, Johan Norberg.)